unturned-info/unturned-3-knowledgebase/docs/Modding/Unity2018.md

 # Upgrading from Unity 2017.4 LTS to 2018.4 LTS

 !!! attention
-    Unturned is now running on Unity 2019.4
+    Unturned is now running on Unity 2020.3 LTS.

 ## Asset Bundles